 - 1. A member may feed three (3) to five (5) head, either steers or heifers, not mixed. - 2.
 Animals will be exhibited at the fair in a pen of 3. - 3.
 At December weigh-in, animals must be weighed, tagged and designated as Advanced Cattle Pen.
-Not eligible to switch to another class. - 4.
-Animals do not need to be broke to lead or fitted.
+Not eligible to switch to another class. - Animals do not need to be broke to lead or fitted.
 However, they must not be wild.
 Superintendent of beef barn will determine animal's disposition. - 5.
-Judging will be conference style with cattle in pens. - 6.
-Accurate feed records must be kept and brought to the fair as part of the exhibit.
+Judging will be conference style with cattle in pens right before market portion of the show. - Accurate feed records must be kept and brought to the fair as part of the exhibit.
 Rate of gain and cost per pound of gain will be considered in placing and must be posted on pen after final weigh-in. - 7.
-We will ultrasound all three animals and carcass data will be collected on Wednesday, June 22. - 8.
-All three animals will be taken home. - 9.
-Steers enrolled at weigh_nin as market beef cannot be shown in the advanced cattle feeding project & vice versa
+We will ultrasound all three animals and carcass data will be collected before fair at the scheduled date of Cattlemen's Carcass Challenge.
+No ultrasounding of beef will be done at the Fair. - 8.
+All three animals will be taken home. - Steers enrolled at weigh-in as market beef cannot be shown in the advanced cattle feeding project & vice versa.